 Textural Drawing Extrusion

-Wanting to present the project ideas through typical architectural drawing, with a twist, this piece is an expressive interpretation of the floor textures that can be found in the city.
-Throughout the year-long duration of the MA, after a writing task in the first few weeks of the course, I became increasingly interested in what emotive writing alongside a piece of work can do.
-To provide context but to also elevate the viewers reading of the piece, the drawing is accompanied with a small extract of emotive writing.
+Wanting to present the project ideas through typical architectural drawing, with a twist, this extruded hatching sketch is an expressive interpretation of floor textures that can be found in the city.
+Throughout the year-long duration of the MA, after a writing task in the first few weeks of the course, I became increasingly interested in the intersection of language/writing/text and space.
+To provide context but to also add layers to the beholding experience, the drawing is accompanied with a small extract of expressive, emotive writing.

 Body Speaking Wall Models

-Again taking a 'traditional' architectural drawing method, sections, but this time using the human lens, I inspected the designed 'body speaking walls' in relation to the whole and specific parts of the human body.
-As it performatively passes by in its pedestrian stride, interacts with the architectural element on a daily basis, could we imagine this intricately woven and deepened spatial interrelation between the person and the architectural entity/wall?
+Again taking a traditional architectural drawing method; sections, but this time using the human lens, I inspected the designed 'body speaking walls' in relation to the whole and specific parts of the human body.
+As it passes by and interacts with the architectural element, in its anatomically performative states of daily motion, could we imagine this intricately woven and crafted spatial affinity between place (architectural entity/wall) and person?